-When the agreement referred to in section 2 is duly executed by all the parties thereto, the agreement (in this Act called “the Principal Agreement”) shall, subject to its provisions, operate and take effect as though those provisions were enacted in this Act.
+(1) When the agreement referred to in section 2 is duly executed by all the parties thereto, the agreement (in this Act called “the Principal Agreement”) shall, subject to its provisions, operate and take effect as though those provisions were enacted in this Act.

+(2) To avoid doubt, it is declared that the provisions of the Public Works Act 1902 section 96 do not apply to a railway constructed under the current Agreement.

 [Section 3 amended by No. 45 of 1986 s.
-5.]
+5; No. 61 of 2010 s.
+40.]

 4. First Variation Agreement